-So, lets jump right into it.
 In terms of what meaning and purpose is, a definition I really like is by a psychologist by the name of Michael Steiger (paper linked below).
-Steiger when he talks about meaning puts forward it has two main elements or components.
-The first of these is comprehension, and the second is purpose.
+Steiger, puts forward meaning has two main elements or components: comprehension and purpose.

 For Steiger, comprehension is important, in that, in order to have meaning in our lives, we have to understand ourselves and understand our place in the world.
 Then, based on that understanding we can figure our purpose.

-Steiger’s definition of purpose is that it is the the motivational component of meaning.
+Purpose then, is the motivational component of meaning.
 It refers to an individual’s long-term or overarching goals, to which they’re highly committed and actively engaged.
 Our purpose also has two main elements.
-Firstly, its our overall plan, or mission, or goal – but there’s also a motivational element to it.
+Firstly, it’s our overall plan, or mission, or goal – but there’s also a motivational element to it.

-So, just to talk a little bit more about purpose and goals, and the difference between them a little bit.
-First off, or purpose is broader than our goals.
+First off, our purpose is broader than our goals.
 In fact, it helps inform and define them.
 For example, the purpose of my business is ‘to help people better understand themselves, better understand their wants and needs, and better understand the barriers that are getting in the way to them achieving those wants and needs.
-And so, from that broad purpose, then I create I more specific goals.
+And so, from that broad purpose, then I create more specific goals.
 For example, this blog post is aimed at helping people to better understand themselves.
 Also, when I create workshops, or I create coaching programs, these are in service of this purpose.
 Our broader purpose informs our goals.

-To sum up.
-Meaning has two parts – comprehension (understanding ourselves and our place in the world) and purpose (our goals based on this understanding).
+To sum up – meaning has two parts – comprehension (understanding ourselves and our place in the world) and purpose (our goals based on this understanding).
 Not all goals are related to our purpose – we are often motivated to gain rewards or avoid punishments i.e. by extrinsic or external motivation.
 However you remove the reward and punishment and you remove the motivation.
 Intrinsic motivation, driven by the universal human needs of autonomy (independence), competence (to be capable) and relatedness (to be connected), is about becoming who we want to be.
 This cannot be taken from us.

 Micheal Steiger paper on meaning and Purpose